The

 Unless you override it,

-switches are automatically added, and produce neatly formatted output:
+-h and --help switches are automatically added, and produce neatly formatted output:

 As with